Stonecrest Code Enforcement's Goal

 Code enforcement officers document incidents for possible litigation and educate the public through personal contact and published material.
 Code enforcement officers also issue warnings and, as a last resort, citations for violations

-- The Code Enforcement Department receives complaints via telephone, email, postal mail, and in-person at the city hall.
+- The Code Enforcement Department receives complaints via online forms, telephone, email, postal mail, and in-person at the city hall.

 - Once the complaint has been received, the claim is logged into our case management system known as CitizenServe.